 Then distribute your great content through newsletters (printed or email), blog, social media, and your website.
 You can even utilize the words for Search Engine Optimization.
 Just to name a few benefits.

-So even if you don’t sell kitchen, you at least have a great marketing asset to improve your business.
+So even if you don’t sell the kitchen, you at least have a great marketing asset to improve your business.